Idukki

 4. 4New content is tagged automatically as it arrives, so the library never falls behind again.

-What good tags unlock
+What do good tags unlock?

 • Internal search: your team finds "before-and-after, kitchen, daylight" in seconds instead of scrolling for an afternoon.